 *Please note that when you remove a field, all of it's entry data will be lost as well.

 If you remove a Single Line Text field that's been collecting users' email addresses, those addresses will be deleted from existing entries.

 Q: Should the form include a CAPTCHA field?

-A: If the client is interested in requiring uses to enter a randomly generated phrase, follow the instructions displayed on the CAPTCHA field:
+A: If the client is interested in requiring uses to verify their submission by answering a visual reCAPTCHA, follow the instructions displayed on the CAPTCHA field:

 - Sign up for an API key pair for your site.

 - Enter your reCAPTCHA site and secret keys in the reCAPTCHA Settings section of the Gravity Forms Settings page.